Pyne clicks as Notre Dame powers past North Carolina - NewsBreak

 The Tar Heels (3-1) were denied their first 4-0 start to a season since 1997.

-North Carolina quarterback Drake Maye threw five touchdown passes, two going to Josh Downs in the first half and two more – covering 144 yards -- to Antoine Green in the second half.
-Maye was 17-of-32 for 301 yards.
+North Carolina quarterback Drake Maye threw five touchdown passes, two going to Josh Downs in the first half and two more – covering 144 yards — to Antoine Green in the second half.
+Maye was 17-for-32 for 301 yards.

-“It is a big learning experience,” Maye said.
-“We didn’t come out ready to play football in the second half.
-Big games like this, we’ve got to show up.”
+Pyne threw second-quarter touchdown passes of 10 yards to Michael Mayer and 30 yards to Lorenzo Styles.
+The Irish led 24-14 at halftime after Blake Grupe’s 40-yard field goal with 23 seconds left.
+Notre Dame held a 301-161 edge in total yards in the first half.

-With 576 yards of total offense, the Irish produced lots of positives.
+The Irish went 75 yards in six plays to open the second half and extended the margin to 31-14 on Pyne’s 29-yard pass play to Logan Diggs, who was alone along the sideline and jogged into the end zone.

 NICE TO KNOW YOU